 How we can help

 As the scheme payments are statutory it is important that rules are adhered to and we will be more than happy to provide you with assistance or any additional information required.
-Please do not hesitate to contact us.
+Furthermore, please do not hesitate to contact us.